GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/03.221-230/07.Wake-the-Song-of-Joy-and-Gladness/docs.md

 We will change our Saviour's glory
 While our tho'ts we raise above,
 Telling still "the old, old story,"
 Precious theme Redeeming love!

-Refrain:
-Wake the song, wake the Song,
-the song of joy and gladness,
-Wake the song, wake the song,
-The song of jubilee.
+[Refrain]

 3.
 Thanks to thee, O holy Father,